docsifyjs/docsify/docs/plugins.md

 ## Copy to Clipboard

 Add a simple `Click to copy` button to all preformatted code blocks to effortlessly allow users to copy example code from your docs.
+Provided by [@jperasmus](https://github.com/jperasmus)

 ```html
 <link rel="stylesheet" href="//unpkg.com/docsify-copy-code/styles.css">